asimons04/tesseract/README.md

 ### Media Rendering
 1. [X] Create dedicated Svelte component for Spotify embeds
 1. [X] Allow user selection of which Invidious instance to use (instead of randomly selecting one which has proven problematic (sometimes they're down, increased page load as each domain has to cache its own player, etc).
-1. [ ] Add support embedding Vevo videos
+1. [X] Add support embedding SoundCloud links
 1. [ ] Add more granular embed options. e.g. Only show thumbnail in feed but show embed when opening the post.